projectcalico/calico/master/reference/repo-structure.md

  - [libnetwork-plugin](https://github.com/projectcalico/libnetwork-plugin):
    Implements Calico plugin support for the (libnetwork based) Docker networking plugin.
 It provides both network and IPAM drivers which may be used when creating networks through Docker.
-The driver is built as a Docker image (available on DockerHub).
-When Calico node is started with the `--libnetwork` flag, a separate container is launched running the driver.
+When Calico node is started with the `--libnetwork` flag, calico/node container is started with libnetwork plgin inside the same container.